The White Rose was founded in 1942 by several students at the University of Munich, including Sophie Scholl and her brother Hans.

 (414) 297-1140

-Phone Script concerning murder of Renee Nicole Good
+Phone Script concerning murder of Renee Nicole Good and Alex Pretti

 This situation highlights the importance of reviewing whether current policies and enforcement systems are working effectively.
 I urge your office to support stronger accountability and thoughtful improvements to help prevent similar tragedies.